What exactly is Vertical Marketing?

 Visualize your marketing model as the root system beneath a tree.
 The trunk is the broad category of your industry, which then gets subdivided into narrower branches.
 These branches might be your specific services or product categories.
 For each branch, you have an ideal customer.
 Vertical marketing targets these smaller branches.
-It is sometimes referred to as niche or micro-marketing.
+It is sometimes referred to as niche or micro-marketing, or program marketing in the insurance industry.
 The trick is to identify your ideal customer and then take advantage of untapped sources.
 Savvy marketers consider vertical marketing one of their most valuable marketing techniques.

 There are several advantages to using vertical marketing.
 The ultimate benefit is separating you from your sea of competitors.
 Figure out what you offer that nobody else does.
 Target the audience that would be most receptive to that service or product.
 Then, as you learn your customer, you can better serve their needs.